Updated August 2021

-Note: You may also contact the Associate Provost for Equity and Diversity and Title IX Coordinator, the Executive Director for Equity, Inclusion, Equal Opportunity and Affirmative Action, or a PCRG member to discuss how Colgate’s investigatory and disciplinary processes work.
+Note: You may also contact the Title IX Coordinator and Equity and Diversity Officer, or a PCRG member to discuss how Colgate’s investigatory and disciplinary processes work.
 You need not disclose information about a specific incident in order to obtain general information about Colgate’s policies and procedures.

 2. What Happens After Contacting a Policy Administrator

 A Policy Administrator will discuss with the Reporting Individual available avenues and options.
 A Reporting Individual may be able to take advantage of multiple options simultaneously.
 Options include contacting local law enforcement (if the incident involves a crime) and/or a disciplinary proceeding against the Respondent or, in appropriate circumstances, informal resolution.
 In situations where the Reporting Individual’s well-being requires, other options may include interim measures as described in Section IX below.
 The university will review the facts and circumstances of each case, as well the Reporting Individual’s wishes, in deciding whether and what steps are reasonable and appropriate.